Vitamin B12 Deficiency Panel

 Submit only 1 of the following specimens:

 Draw blood in a heparin (green-top) tube(s).
 Plasma should be separated from cells within 1 hour from time of collection or kept on ice prior to separation.
-Pour off 1 mL plasma into a plastic vial, freeze and ship frozen.
+Spin down and send 1 mL of plasma frozen in a plastic vial.

 Specimen Minimum Volume Defines the amount of specimen required to perform an assay once, including instrument and container dead space.
 Submitting the minimum specimen volume makes it impossible to repeat the test or perform confirmatory or perform reflex testing.
 In some situations, a minimum specimen volume may result in a QNS (quantity not sufficient) result, requiring a second specimen to be collected.